 A stabbing sensation in your heels characterizes plantar fasciitis pain.
 The condition gets worse over time and eventually ruins the quality of your life.
-Fortunately, there are multiple conservative therapies available, and 90 percent of patients are pain-free within the first 10 months of plantar fasciitis treatment.
+Fortunately, there are multiple conservative therapies available, and 90 percent of patients are pain-free within the first 10 months of treatment.
 Don’t allow your condition to get worse.
-Dr. Velimir Petkov and his team at Premier Podiatry in Clifton, NJ, deliver plantar fasciitis relief.
+Dr. Velimir Petkov and his team at a podiatry clinic in Clifton, NJ, deliver plantar fasciitis relief.
 Call them today to make an appointment.

 Plantar fasciitis pain resembles a stabbing sensation.
 It’s usually the most acute during the first steps you take in the morning.
 The pain tends to subside once you become active, although it may return after extended periods of sitting or standing.

-Roughly two million people seek professional plantar fasciitis treatment each year.
-If you’re suffering from this painful and possibly debilitating condition, you need an expert plantar fasciitis doctor like Velimir Petkov, DPM at Premier Podiatry in Passaic County, New Jersey.
+Roughly two million people seek professional fasciitis treatment each year.
+If you’re suffering from this painful and possibly debilitating condition, you need an expert doctor like Velimir Petkov, DPM at Premier Podiatry in Passaic County, New Jersey.

 The plantar fascia stretches across the bottom of your foot to absorb shocks and support the arch.
 Unfortunately, too much stress and tension can cause tears in this otherwise durable tissue.
 While the cause isn’t entirely understood, researchers believe that the inflammation results from frequent and excessive tears.
 As a result, your heels become sore and tender from plantar fasciitis pain.

 While the condition can affect anyone, certain risk factors make it more likely for some.
 These risk factors include:

 Request For ConsultationBOOK CONSULTATION